-Valuations are normally made at 12 noon ('the valuation point') on each normal Dealing Day (see 'Valuation' on page 40).
+Valuations are normally made at 12 noon ('the valuation point') on each normal Dealing Day (see 'Valuation' on page 25).

 The calculation of prices of units commences at or about the valuation point on each Dealing Day.
 The Manager may carry out additional valuations in accordance with the FCA Rules if it considers it desirable to do so.
-Valuations will not be made during a period of suspension of dealings (see page 34).
+Valuations will not be made during a period of Suspension of Dealing (see pages 21 and 22).
 The Manager is required to notify the unit price to the Trustee on completion of each valuation.

-The property of the fund is valued on the following basis:
+The moveable property of the fund is valued on the following basis: